Disaster Relief

 About Us

 Loading at the Collier County Emergency Management Garage at night and in the yard during the day.
-We had all size trucks rented.
+We had many size trucks rented.

 FTN helped all those in need with food and clothes